-The simple answer is no, because God LOVES His people!
-He loves His people so much that He gave His creation—mankind—a free will, and it’s because of this free will that we are able to choose how we act.
+The simple answer is no because God LOVES His people!
+He loves His people so much that He gave His creation—mankind—free will, and it’s because of this free will that we are able to choose how we act.
 Though not without consequences.

 If we’re in tune with God, the concept of fear is foreign, not the lack of it.

 The Holocaust ‘prospered’ because of fear.
 It grew because of fear.
-It was initiated subtly; being different, not fitting-in, triggered a fear that a certain people group were dangerous.
+It was initiated subtly; being different, and not fitting in, triggered a fear that certain people groups were dangerous.
 They were classified as ‘other’ and given a stigma; a fear.
 People who didn’t fit the pattern of ‘society’ were infectious, dangerous, deceptive, exploitive, aggressive… and on and on went the descriptions of fear.